Renormalised 3-point functions of stress tensors and conserved currents in CFT: Introduction

 has a non-vanishing trace associated with anomalous Ward identity, $\<T\>_s= (c/24\pi) R$, where the subscript $s$ indicates an expectation value in the presence of sources and the central charge is given by $c= 12 \pi C_{TT}$.
 Through two-dimensional identities \cite{Deser:1993yx}, we can re-write this trace anomaly as the square of the chiral anomaly:

 Strikingly, as we will see, exactly the same is true for the four-dimensional Euler anomaly!

-Ultimately, the source of such relations is the 0/0 structure of type A anomalies.
-While the importance of this mechanism has long been appreciated \cite{Deser:1993yx}, its operation has not previously been demonstrated for the stress tensor 3-point function due to the greater complexity of the relevant tensorial structure.
-Our momentum-space approach makes the appearance of this mechanism manifest for the first time.
+Ultimately, type A anomalies always originate from such a 0/0 structure \cite{Deser:1993yx}.
+In position space, the $d=4$ case has been discussed in \cite{Erdmenger:1996yc}.
+Here we will see that the mechanism is particularly transparent in momentum space.
+Along the way we will also explain that the 0/0 limit can be explicitly evaluated without counterterms (see appendix \ref{app:DS}), as one would expect for a type A anomaly \cite{Deser:1993yx}.

-Earlier related discussions of tensorial CFT correlators in momentum space have appeared in \cite{Armillis:2009pq, Coriano:2012wp}.
+Earlier discussions of tensorial CFT correlators in momentum space include \cite{Armillis:2009pq, Coriano:2012wp}.
 In these works, the momentum-space correlators in four dimensions were obtained through 1-loop Feynman diagram calculations, utilising the observation from position space \cite{Osborn:1993cr} that a mixture of free conformal scalars, fermions and vectors is sufficient to generate all the tensor structures permitted by conformal symmetry.
 For general spacetime and operator dimensions, however, this approach is not always available due to the absence of a corresponding free field realisation of the CFT.
-In such cases, a direct solution of the conformal Ward identities as we develop here appears to be the only available approach.\footnote{Witten diagram calculations in AdS/CFT effectively generate the same class of conformal integrals we study here, and so offer no additional advantage.}
+In such cases, a direct solution of the conformal Ward identities, as we develop here, appears to be the only possibility.\footnote{Where a holographic description is available, Witten diagram calculations effectively reduce to the triple-$K$ integrals we study here.}